snjumaheshwari/Airtribe/Projects/NewsAggregatorApp/README.md

 Develop your News Aggregator API according to the project requirements and optional extensions (if implemented) in the project brief.

 Write a clear and concise README.md file

-To submit your project, please provide a link to your GitHub repository on the Airtribe dashboard.
-Make sure the repository is public.